vim-test/vim-test/README.md

 #### Ruby

-By default test commands will be prepended with `bundle exec` if a Gemfile is detected, but you can turn it off with
+By default test commands will be run from a binstub (e.g., `./bin/rspec`) if one is present.
+Else test commands will be prepended with `bundle exec` if a Gemfile is detected, but you can turn it off with:

 ```vim
 let test#ruby#bundle_exec = 0